 Do you love all things spooky, ghostly, and macabre?
-What could be creepier than spending a night or two at a haunted hotel this Halloween season?
+What could be creepier than spending a night or two at one of the most haunted hotels in New England this Halloween season?

 From pirate wives awaiting their lover’s return to unfortunate, fiery accidents to cold-blooded murders, New England’s long (and sometimes sordid) history makes for many a ghost tale and haunted locale!
-Let’s take a look at some of the spookiest places you can dare to spend the night in the northeast!
+Let’s take a look at some of the spookiest New England haunted hotels you can dare to spend the night in the northeast!

 Lizzie Borden Bed & Breakfast

-No tour of haunted places around New England would be complete without a stop at the Lizzie Borden Bed & Breakfast.
+No tour of haunted places to stay in New England would be complete without a stop at the Lizzie Borden Bed & Breakfast.
 The tale of the grizzly ax murders is known both near and far and children even used to sing a morbid jump rope rhyme about it: Lizzie Borden took an ax, Gave her mother 40 whacks.
-When he saw what she had done, She gave her father 41!
+When she saw what she had done, She gave her father 41!
 Though she was never found guilty of the crime, it was highly suspected that Lizzie Borden was the one to kill her father and stepmother in 1892.

 Now, you can learn even more about this grisly tale by visiting the Lizzie Borden House.
 Not only will you get a full tour and background of the house during your stay, but it will feel like an even more immersive experience due to the house being preserved in its original 1892 state as much as possible!
-But beware, it’s claimed the victims of the house and Lizzie herself never really left.
+But beware, this is one of the most haunted hotels Massachusetts has and it’s claimed the victims of the house and Lizzie herself never really left.
 Guests have reported apparitions, unusual noises, and some have even woken to unexplained scratches on their bodies!

 Named after the popular writer Nathaniel Hawthorne, this is just one of many spooky historical sites in the infamous Salem, MA.
 The Hawthorne Hotel provides luxurious rooms for your stay in the city, but stays true to its origins as far as décor, architecture, and ambiance goes.